klimaj/pyrosetta-extras/pyrosettacluster/README.md

 > If using the *uv* environment manager, please remember to set the `UV_PROJECT` environment variable to the *uv* project root directory, or run the *PyRosettaCluster* simulation from the *uv* project root directory, in order for the *PyRosettaCluster* framework to automatically detect and cache the *uv* project's `pyproject.toml` file for environment configuration reproducibility.

 > [!TIP]
 > If using the *uv* environment manager with PyRosetta version `2026.3+releasequarterly.5e498f1409` and custom/experimental libraries built from [source distributions (sdists)](https://packaging.python.org/en/latest/specifications/source-distribution-format/#source-distribution-file-format) instead of wheels, it may be helpful to cache the environment's `uv.lock` file contents for accounting or debugging purposes.
 Note that subsequent quarterly releases of `pyrosetta` (and weekly releases `>2026.05` if using the PyPI `pyrosetta-installer` package for PyRosetta installation) automatically cache the `uv.lock` file.
-The `uv.lock` file may be either committed to the GitHub repository before running the *PyRosettaCluster* simulation, or stored in the `system_info` keyword argument for persistent storage in the output decoys (and scorefile(s) if `simulation_records_in_scorefile=True`).
+The `uv.lock` file may be either committed to the *Git* repository before running the *PyRosettaCluster* simulation, or stored in the `system_info` keyword argument for persistent storage in the output decoys (and scorefile(s) if `simulation_records_in_scorefile=True`).
 Although very uncommon, if a *uv* project contains packages built from sdists, it may be necessary to reproduce the environment using `uv sync` from the `uv.lock` file rather than `uv pip sync` from the automatically exported and cached `requirements.txt` file.
 For example:
 > ```
 > import sys
 > from pathlib import Path